jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

-Retracing our tracks I felt slightly more disheartened and didn’t believe I was up to the task of crossing the traverse in Red Baron.
+Retracing our tracks I felt slightly more disheartened and didn’t believe I was up to the task of crossing the traverse in *Red Baron*.
-I also hadn’t had a drink since Zimmer and was beginning to feel drained.
+I also hadn’t had a drink since *Zimmer* and was beginning to feel drained.
 Tetley seemed to pick up on my lack of enthusiasm and we returned back to Camp.
-The trip up Cheetah proved to be especially tasking; I still hadn’t got my head round good prussiking technique and I was quite thirsty and mentally exhausted by the time we got back to camp.
+The trip up *Cheetah* proved to be especially tasking; I still hadn’t got my head round good prussiking technique and I was quite thirsty and mentally exhausted by the time we got back to camp.
 Following some tea and medals at camp I felt much better yet we decided to call it a night.

 We woke in the morning to the sound of roaring water, which seemed quite strange.
-Usually the sound of the water in Zimmer, one of the wetter pitches in the cave, cannot be heard clearly from camp.
+Usually the sound of the water in *Zimmer*, one of the wetter pitches in the cave, cannot be heard clearly from camp.
-We went to investigate and found the drizzle of Zimmer had become a torrent of water.
+We went to investigate and found the drizzle of *Zimmer* had become a torrent of water.
 Clearly something was not right on the surface.
 By this point in the trip, physically I felt fine but mentally the journey to the top was getting to me.
-I made the decision to avoid leaving camp for the day so that I was certain I would make it the top the following day, the water at Zimmer permitting.
+I made the decision to avoid leaving camp for the day so that I was certain I would make it the top the following day, the water at *Zimmer* permitting.
 Following this decision a day of dossing commenced.
 This did nothing to help my nerves as I let the journey up prey on my mind.
 Some bolt practice helped to take my mind off of the task at hand yet stories of waterlogged caves from Tetley did quite the opposite (as interesting as they were).

 We were awoken at night by two cavers, Jarv and Clare, who looked very tired and muddy.
-They brought tales of apocalyptic weather on the surface that had lead to the conditions of Zimmer, there had even been snow on Migovec!
+They brought tales of apocalyptic weather on the surface that had lead to the conditions of *Zimmer*, there had even been snow on Migovec!
 By this point, the water was beginning to subside and we made plans to get up early and leave for the surface.
 I awoke feeling confident and after breakfast we made a bid for the surface.
-Having thought about my prussiking long and hard I found myself at the top of the 70 m Zimmer in what felt like no time at all feeling a lot more confident (admittedly, we had decided I wasn’t to carry a tackle bag out).
+Having thought about my prussiking long and hard I found myself at the top of the 70 m *Zimmer* in what felt like no time at all feeling a lot more confident (admittedly, we had decided I wasn’t to carry a tackle bag out).
-Pink went by with ease and by the bottom of Concorde I felt happy and confident that I had had nothing to worry about.
+*Pink* went by with ease and by the bottom of Concorde I felt happy and confident that I had had nothing to worry about.

 The sunlight that greeted me at the entrance was blinding and I felt overjoyed to feel the cold breeze of the plateau blow on my face and to smell the sweetness of the air once again.
-I had spent roughly 72 hours underground and descended to a depth of roughly 700m but suddenly all the low points of the journey faded and away and I was filled with the euphoria of being above ground again.
+I had spent roughly 72 hours underground and descended to a depth of roughly 700 m but suddenly all the low points of the journey faded and away and I was filled with the euphoria of being above ground again.
 I couldn’t wait to descend once again.